Living in Argentina

 • Can I make a living teaching English there?

-A native English speaker without a strong regional accent can teach English in Argentina, even without certification (although having one helps, you can even get a TEFL certificate online).
+A native English speaker without a strong regional accent can teach English in Argentina, even without certification (although having TEFL certificate certainly helps).

-Either way it’s certainly not like teaching English in China or South Korea, where you can actually save some decent money.
-Teaching English can be fun for the short-term but unless it’s your personal passion, you might want to consider finding something more profitable to do if you plan on staying here a while.
+Either way, it’s certainly not like teaching English in China or South Korea, where you can save some decent money.
+Teaching English can be fun for the short-term but unless it’s your passion, you might want to consider finding something more profitable to do if you plan on staying here a while.

 See: